septag/rizz/README.md

 It's currently a work in progress, features and improvements will be added constantly to different platforms.

 ## Design and Basic usage
-For more detailed information about design principles, architecture and basic usage of the framework, please read the document [rizz Architecture and Basic usage](docs/guide)
+For more detailed information about design principles, architecture and basic usage of the framework, please read the document [rizz Architecture and Basic usage](www.glitterbombg.com/blog/posts/rizz-basics), which is also available in [docs/guide](docs/guide)

 #### Note
 This is not a game engine, it's a relatively low-level framework for programmers to build their own engine/renderer/physics on top of it.
 The core of _rizz_ does not and will not implement any rendering techniques/physics or impose any specific entity system to the user.
 It just provides the basic building blocks for game developers.
 Other features will be implemented as plugins.